 The coffee region of Antigua is spread across a valley surrounded by three volcanoes, Agua (Water), Acatenango, and Fuego (Fire).
 The coffee grown in Antigua is enriched by the volcanic soil and tends to hold moisture well.
 The main shade tree used in Antigua is the gravilea, which helps protect the coffee from frost.

 The main town in the region is also called Antigua.
 It is a cultural centre for tourism, as it is the ancient capital of both the Mayans and the country of Guatemala.
 The increase in tourism has attracted a lot of locals and foreigners to live in the town.
 The demographic pressures create a demand for property in the region, and as such, farmers are enticed with lucrative property offers to sell their land.
-The key to keeping coffee in the region is to ensure farmers are being payed fairly for their crop.
+The key to keeping coffee in the region is to ensure farmers are being paid fairly for their crop.

-Like most farms in Guatemala, Finca Filadelfia originally harvested cochineal, transitioning to coffee amidst a country wide recession.
+Like most farms in Guatemala, Finca Filadelfia originally harvested cochineal, transitioning to coffee amidst a country-wide recession.

 Thus the Antigua coffee growing region was born.
 Eventually, Manuel’s son purchased what is now Finca Filadelfia.
-Their passion for coffee has been passed down for 6 generations.
+Their passion for coffee has been passed down now for 6 generations.
 The farm won its first two Cup of Excellence in 2001 and 2002 under the guidance of Elisa Dalton!